banwarp/benton_epi/covid19/01scriptParameters.md

 #### Mass entry events
 The following parameters adjust the mass entry events.
 ```
+massEntryEventsDF = NULL,                # pre-built mass entry events data frame if the events will be preset before the script is run
 massEntryReturnDate = "2020-09-21",      # Date of mass Entry
 massEntryReturnSpread = 3,               # Symmetric spread of days to spread out mass entry
 massEntryPop = 25000,                    # Mass entry population